luispuig/canvas-slider/README.md

 - XState
 - PixiJS

-**IMPORTANT NOTE**: Read the `process decision section` to understand the reason behind the technologies used, the decisions made and the alternatives considered.
+**IMPORTANT NOTE**: Read the `decision process section` to understand the reason behind the technologies used, the decisions made and the alternatives considered.

 ## Possible improvements or iterations

 - Add tests
 - Improve the PixiJS implementation to reduce the bundle size
 - Implement image lazy loading
 - Use a lower level library or none library to manage the canvas.
-Read the `process decision section` for more options with its challenges and benefits.
+Read the `decision process section` for more options with its challenges and benefits.
 - Create a guide for other developers to use the Slider component.

-## Process decision
+## Decision process

 ### Considerations and challenges